jondoescoding/ERC20-Coin/README.md

 # ERC20-Coin
-This servers as a ERC20 token created using the "EIP-20: Token Standard"
+This is a ERC20 token created using the "EIP-20: Token Standard"

+## License
+MIT License